spring-jdbc-crud/simplejdbcmapper/README.md

      @Column
      private Double price;

-     // No annotations so excluded from inserts/updates/queries etc private String someNonDatabaseProperty;
+     // No annotations for this property so excluded from inserts/updates/queries etc private String someNonDatabaseProperty;

      ...